UM atUM [S02-ep20]: The “My Thesis in 180 Seconds” Contest

 • A Kangaroo Contest!

-• No… No, that’s not it.
-Let me start over.
+• No… No, that's not it—let me start over.
 In 2012, my concept was adopted in Canada before being…

-• A Putin contest!
+• A Poutine Contest!

 • Quiche…

 • Not the quiche lorraine!
-In 2014, the competition expanded to France and took on an international dimension with the creation of a Francophone grand finale bringing together Canada, Belgium, France, and Morocco.
+In 2014, the competition expanded beyond France and took on an international dimension with the creation of a Francophone grand finale bringing together Canada, Belgium, France, and Morocco.
 In 2015, Senegal, Burkina Faso, Tunisia, and Cameroon joined the competition, followed in 2016 by Benin, Indonesia, and Switzerland…

 • A banking competition!